The North East Link (NEL) is a proposed freeway standard new road linking the Metropolitan Ring Road (M80) to the Eastern Freeway at Bulleen Road.

 Over 850 submissions were made to Engage Victoria on the North East Link EES.
 All submissions can be viewed at Engage Victoria.

-The public inquiry or panel hearing begins on Thursday 25 July 2019 at the Veneto Club, 191 Bulleen Road, Bulleen with a scheduled finish of Monday 16 September 2019.
+The public inquiry or panel hearing began on Thursday 25 July 2019 at the Veneto Club, 191 Bulleen Road, Bulleen and finished on Monday 16 September 2019.

-Nearly 400 documents have been tabled at the panel hearing.
+Over 400 documents were tabled at the panel hearing.
 Visit Engage Victoria’s Tabled Documents page to view the various presentations, speaking notes and technical notes.
-The timetables for the inquiry and the presentation of submissions is also available at Engage Victoria.

 The legal team representing Boroondara, Banyule and Whitehorse Councils presented its opening submission on Friday 26 July, followed by expert witness presentations (documents beginning with numbers 28 and 30).
-Council’s closing submission (documents 374 and 373a) will be presented on Friday 13 September.
+Council’s closing submission (documents 374 and 373a) was presented on Friday 13 September.

 The panel hearing has been open to the public.
 A number of Boroondara community groups, residents and other stakeholders concerned about the impact of the NEL on local neighbourhood, amenity, open space and facilities have presented submissions.
 You can see their submissions on Engage Victoria’s Submissions page.